-They should contact the International office and watch for announcements about information sessions.
+They should visit the Study Abroad website or contact ACU International and watch for announcements about information sessions.

-9. What if a student fails a UNCC unit?
+- What happens if a student fails a UNCC unit?

-Since the University Core units are requirements in most degree programs, they will need to successfully repeat the unit in order to graduate.
+As the Core units are requirements of most degree programs, students will need to successfully repeat the unit in order to graduate.
 Should a fail grade be awarded, students are notified of options for repeating the unit.

-12. My students have a placement in a hospital/school in the middle of semester.
+- My students have a placement in a hospital/school in the middle of semester.
 They will not be on campus during that time.
-How do they meet the attendance requirement?
+How do they meet the attendance requirements?

 The UNCC units are generally offered in different ‘streams’ to accommodate student placement requirements.
-This means that classes run only for the weeks that such students are on campus.
-Students need to check carefully the week pattern of the tutorial they select in Tutorial Direct.
+This means that tutorials only run for the weeks that such students are on campus.
 Some tutorials run across the normal weeks 1–10 of semester and others run in a different pattern so that classes on campus are suspended for a few weeks while students are out on placement.
-Students should only opt for a tutorial that fits their particular pattern.
-They need to check that it matches the week pattern of their other units.
+Therefore, students need to check carefully the week pattern of the tutorial they select in Tutorial Direct.

-13. I have students who are out of sequence with the Program Map.
+- I have students who are out of sequence with their Program Map.
 When should they do the University Core units?

-University Core Units are offered as an intensive in summer (UNCC300) and winter (UNCC100) primarily to cater for students who are out of sequence or whose placement requirements make it difficult for them to fit into a normal pattern of offering.
+University Core Units are also offered as an intensive in summer and winter or on-line, primarily to cater for students who are out of sequence or whose placement requirements make it difficult for them to fit into a normal pattern of offering.
 Specific advice about individual students should be sought from firstname.lastname@example.org.